 Programmers need deep technical capabilities focused on code implementation and maintenance:

-• Code review participation: Review code written by peers to catch errors and ensure consistency with team standards and best practices.
+- Code review participation: Review peers' code to catch errors and ensure compliance with team standards and best practices.

 The work rewards precision and technical craftsmanship.
 You focus on making code elegant, efficient, and maintainable rather than deciding what features to build or how systems connect.